Barcelona’s 10 most expensive sales and how they fared after leaving

 The Spaniard was a hit in West London, winning two Premier League titles in four and a half years, and ended his Chelsea career with 22 goals and 57 assists in 198 games.

 🗣 Cesc Fabregas on Andre Schurrle’s goal 🆚 Burnley in 2014:

 “It’s all about the run.
 Make a good run, I’ll find you.
 If you don’t, no goal.”#CFC pic.twitter.com/fFuhySVUXm

 Technically a £35million sale, in reality a straight swap, Cillessen joined Valencia as Brazilian goalkeeper Neto came the other way in 2019.

-The former Dutch number one keeper started well at Mestalla, but soon lost his place after a bad run of form, and is now a backup to Giorgi Mamardashvili and Jaume Domenech.
+The former Dutch number one keeper started well at Mestalla, but soon lost his place after a bad run of form, and became a backup to Giorgi Mamardashvili and Jaume Domenech.
 He’s since moved to Eredivisie club NEC Nijmegen but was a surprise omission from Louis Van Gaal’s squad for the 2022 World Cup.

-Neto meanwhile, is a fairly reliable backup for Marc-Andre Ter Stegen at Barcelona, but overall this was a strange deal done to balance the books.
+Neto – now at Bournemouth – was a fairly reliable backup for Marc-Andre Ter Stegen at Barcelona, but overall this was a strange deal done to balance the books.
 Clearly didn’t work.